vbaconnet-ledger/developer-portal/_docs/nano-app/build.md

 #### For the Nano X

-For Nano X, specify the `BOLOS_SDK` environment variable before building your app:
+For Nano X, specify the `BOLOS_SDK` environment variable before building your app, in the source folder of the app:

 ```bash
 $ # docker can be replaced with podman or buildah without sudo